-New software versions being showcased this year include V70 of syngo Imaging XS that combines features for reading, planning exams and reporting with easy installation, usage and expansion.
-The version also includes 3D visualization applications.
+The new version V70 of syngo Imaging XS PACS combines features for reading, planning exams, and reporting with ease of installation, use and expansion.
+The newest iteration also includes 3D visualization applications.

-Version V35 of syngo Imaging comes with enhanced support functionality for the transition from Magic to the new syngo Imaging PACS, Prior Handling / Multi-Patient Handling as well as support of syngo MammoReport and syngo Expert-I.
+The version V35 of syngo Imaging is featuring utility improvements in stability, scalability and configurability, Siemens says.
+The V35 is bundled with enhanced support functionality for the transition from Siemens Magic PACS (the legacy Siemens PACS solution) to the new syngo Imaging PACS, Prior Handling / Multi-Patient Handling, as well as support of syngo MammoReport and syngo Expert-I.

 Also supported by both versions is the combination of separate computer-aided detection (CAD) and advanced imaging solutions with a PACS viewing workstation.
 These intelligent post-processing applications help improve diagnostic confidence and are geared toward workflow enhancement, Siemens says.

 The company’s syngo Dynamics cardiology PACS is being demonstrated to showcase the newest features of version 7.0.
 These include immediate data transfer between Siemens AXIOM Sensis XP hemodynamics monitoring systems and the syngo Dynamics reporting and image management solution and the capability to incorporate data from GE Healthcare’s MacLab v6.5 Hemodynamic system to support a multi-vendor environment.